Skip to content

 How to shorten it to 5 or 3 days

 For 5 days, keep Kotor, Perast, Budva, Sveti Stefan and one inland highlight.
 Most first-timers should choose either Lake Skadar or Durmitor, not both.
-The future 5-day itinerary should fold back into this route rather than duplicate it.
+There’s no separate five-day page: this route is the five-day trip plus two extra nights, so just drop the stops you don’t have time for.

-If you are still deciding the trip length, start with the Montenegro travel guide, compare all routes in Montenegro, then use this page as the canonical one-week road trip.
+If you’re still deciding the trip length, start with the Montenegro travel guide, compare all routes in Montenegro, then use this page as the canonical one-week road trip.

 Route day by day